Energy- and Global-Warming-Related Issues

 Mazda promotes the efficient use of energy while aiming to reduce CO2 emissions in the areas of manufacturing and logistics.

-The total energy-related CO2 emissions from Mazda's four principal domestic sites*1 (including R&D and other indirect areas) in FY March 2015 was reduced by 42.7% compared with FY March 1991 levels due to the following measures.
+Measures to reduce the total energy-related CO2 emissions from Mazda’s four principal domestic sites*1 (including R&D and other indirect areas) in FY March 2016 were as follows:

 *1 Head Office (Hiroshima); Miyoshi Plant; Hofu Plant, Nishinoura District; Hofu Plant, Nakanoseki District